Skip to main content

 What Gets Imported

-All top-level bindings in the imported file are brought into scope — including functions, variables, and struct definitions.
+The imported module's top-level functions, variables, and struct definitions are reachable through the alias (<alias>.<name>).
 The imported file runs to completion before execution of the importing file continues past the use statement.

 Multiple Imports

 A file may contain multiple use statements.
-Each is processed in order.
-If two imported files define the same name, the later import wins.
+Each is processed in order; each file import must have its own alias.

 No Re-export